 Located right near Union Station and Olvera St, Philippes has been serving the French Dip sandwich since they created it over 100 years ago.
 This corner restaurant has solidified its place in LA history with a constant flow of customers, great word of mouth, and its fun menu and prices.
 Philippe’s knows what it is doing, and what it is doing is creating killer sandwiches, read on for my review.

 - Most crowded between the hours of 11:30 am and 1:30 pm Monday through Friday and on weekends

 - Here is the menu

-This unassuming restaurant seems like it would be small from the outside but when you enter you realize how big it really is.
-That doesn’t mean there is space though, when I arrived there was 8 lines of about 10 people each all waiting to order and almost no empty tables.
-As you know this is a good sign.
+This unassuming restaurant seems like it would be small from the outside, but when you enter, you realize how big it is.
+That doesn’t mean there is always space though, when I arrived, there were eight lines of about ten people each, all waiting to order, and almost no empty tables.
+Of course, this is always a good sign.
 I was happy to get in line and wait my turn as I looked at the menu.

-One of the first things you notice is that the menu has a lot of cheap stuff on it.
-Tea itself is only 75 cents and the sandwiches are around 6 dollars.
-They really have tried to maintain the old feel with the cheap prices for a lot of their food and drinks.
+One of the first things you notice is that the menu has a lot of well-priced items on it.
+The tea is only 75 cents, and the sandwiches are around 7-8 dollars (as of 2017).
+They have tried to maintain the old feel with their low prices and extensive menu.

-They also have sawdust on the floor which was a staple of the original restaurant and helped to soak up spills on the cement floor, now it is just a part of the history.
-Along with that they have a small store that sells everything from clothing to candy and is a great way to buy a souvenir if you are interested in one.
+The restaurant also has sawdust on the floor, which was a staple of the original restaurant, and which helps to soak up spills on the cement floor.
+Along with that, they have a small store that sells everything from clothing to candy and is a great way to buy a souvenir if you are interested in one.

-All in all I think Philippe The Original is a great places to have a meal.
+All in all, I think Philippe The Original is a great place to have a meal.
 It is fun to dine in the history that this place has created, while still having a sandwich that you will want to tell your family about.
 Check it out for yourself and leave a comment below.